How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 Day One: Arrive in Tokyo and Get Your Bearings

 If you’ve come from afar, this is likely going to be a hectic day that passes in a haze of jet-lag.
-It’s best to take things easy on yourself during your first day in this chaotic city, and spend your time exploring whichever neighbourhood you’ve decided to base yourself in.
-I recommend staying in Shibuya because it’s centrally located, has great public transport links, and is close to everywhere you’re going to want to visit.
+It’s best to take things easy on yourself during your first day in this chaotic city, and spend your time exploring the touristy parts of Shibuya

 Make sure to walk across the iconic Shibuya Crossing on your first day, then head to the nearby Starbucks for a kickass view from above.
 Tower Records is fun to visit for a hefty dose of nostalgia, and if you discover you’ve forgotten to pack anything in your luggage, this is the perfect area for shopping.
 I may have spent this first day replacing my well-worn travel closet with Japanese versions.